petros/sector-five-ii/README.md

 Sector Five II
 ==============

-Extended edition of the game, based on a Tutorial from Learn Game Programming with Ruby by Mark Sobkowicz.
+Extended edition of the game, based on a tutorial from [Learn Game Programming] with Ruby by [Mark Sobkowicz].

 You can read the [credits](credits.txt) seperately.